 - After you’ve listed all the topics you want to address, go ahead and write your speech.
 Try to limit your presentation to approximately five to 10 minutes, or you’ll lose everyone’s interest.
-Add a bit of tasteful humor to your speech so your audience doesn’t start yawning.
+It's nice to add a bit of tasteful humor to your speech so your audience doesn’t start yawning.

 Basic Father-of-the-Bride Speech

 Be familiar with your entire speech and know what all you want to cover.
 Even if you don’t use the words you’ve written verbatim, you’ll at least have something to fall back on.
-If you choose not to write it all out, at least have an outline.
+If you choose not to write it all out, at least have an outline to jog your memory.